-Since 2013, in order to be eligible for a Chapter 313 limitation, a project must demonstrate that the incentive is a determining factor-no incentive, no
+Since 2013, in order to be eligible for a Chapter 313 limitation, a project must demonstrate that the incentive is a determining factor-no incentive, no limitation.

-The average Chapter 313 limitation reduces a project's net school tax bill by only 32 percent far less advantageous than comparable programs in other states. limitation.
 The "loss" to the state is from taxes it would never collect.
 That is why the Comptroller can approve a Chapter 313 limitation that saves a taxpayer millions of dollars during the state's budget period without immediately requiring a corresponding reduction to the Comptroller's projection of state tax revenue collections.

 The only way the state loses money is if it grants an incentive to a project that will locate in Texas regardless.
-The original law was silent on this point, but the statute now requires a project to demonstrate that the limitation was a determining factor in its decision to invest in Texas - a point subject to intense scrutiny by the Comptroller's Office.
+The original law was silent on this point, but the statute now requires a project to demonstrate that the limitation was a determining factor in its decision to invest in Texas-a point subject to intense scrutiny by the Comptroller's Office.
 The agency has denied a certificate of limitation to several projects the agency believed would locate in Texas without the incentive.